hongyihui/btcx79-modified-bios/README.md

 # x79btc-modified-bios
 modified uefi bios to enable all cores on chinese x79btc, btc79x5, x79eth03 motherboards.
-Also enables intel turbo boost.
+Also enables hyperthreading and intel turbo boost.
 I don't have access to the btc79x9 dual-cpu variant so I don't recommend flashing that board.

 from the factory these boards have all cpus locked to 2 cores to reduce heat+power when gpu mining.